syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Annotations.md

 # Annotations in UWP Pivot Chart

-The SfPivotChart supports annotations that allow you to mark a specific area of interest in the chart area.
+The UWP Pivot Chart supports annotations that allow you to mark a specific area of interest in the chart area.
 You can draw custom shapes, specify a text note, and add images with the help of annotations.

-You can add an annotation by using the `Annotations` property in the SfPivotChart.
+You can add an annotation by using the `Annotations` property in the UWP Pivot Chart.
 Using this property, varieties of annotations can be added to the chart control.
-Following are the different types of annotations that are supported by the SfPivotChart:
+Following are the different types of annotations that are supported by the UWP Pivot Chart:

 * Text annotation.
 * Image annotation.